 It’s time to get outdoors and focus on nature.
-Arizona students ages 13 – 18 are invited to submit photos showcasing Arizona’s natural beauty, wildlife and people to the “Adventures in Nature” photo contest.
+Arizona students ages 13 – 18 are invited to submit nature photos to the 9th annual “Adventures in Nature” photo contest.
+Photos should showcase Arizona’s natural beauty, wildlife and people.
+Photos can capture nature in your backyard or around your neighborhood.

 The top 10 winners will receive up to $10,000 in prize money plus gift certificates and passes to Nature Conservancy preserves in Arizona.
-The winners will be announced during an awards ceremony on May 6.
+The winners will be announced during a virtual awards ceremony on May 5, 2022.

-In 2019, the contest attracted more than 1,600 submissions from students around the state.
+Last year the contest attracted 3,742 submissions from students around the state.
 The contest is intended to connect young people to the outdoors through photography.

 Photographers may submit as many photos as they like.
-The deadline for submitting photos is midnight April 16, 2021.
-Enter the 2021 photo contest.
+The deadline for submitting photos is midnight April 15, 2022.
+Enter the contest here.

 Since 1925, Arizona Highways magazine has brought the beauty of Arizona to visitors and natives alike through its award-winning photography, travel journalism and steadfast commitment to discovering the state’s treasures.
 Helping to drive tourism to and through the state, Arizona Highways has subscribers in all 50 states and more than 120 countries.